fkohl04/framework-performance/README.md

 We will test our candidates in three disciplines

 1. How many requests per second can they process without getting unresponsive?
-2. How do they behave if the third party system gets slower and slower?
+2. How do they behave <mark>could you be more specific? 'behave' is quite vague as a metric.</mark> if the third party system gets slower and slower?
-3. What resources are the deployed containers consuming during a test with an average size of load?
+3. Given a constant request load, how much of the available resources are the deployed containers consuming?

 ### 1. Requests per second

 When serving requests that originate from human interactions, there will always be fluctuation in the request rate depending on the daytime.
-For example, if you are processing transaction data, you will probably have a peak in your requests rates during lunchtime.
-How good are our frameworks at withstanding such peaks in the requests rate?
+For example, if you are processing transaction data, you will probably have a peak in your requests rates during lunchtime. <mark>I don't get this, is 'transaction data' referring to debit transactions which occur due to people buying food?</mark> How good are our frameworks at withstanding such peaks in the request rate?

 To test this behavior, the Gatling client calls each service one after another starting with 100 users over three minutes.
-If the rate of successful calls is greater than 90% the test will be repeated with user count raised by 100 until the service gets unresponsive.
-For further details please the [script that executes the load test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/runTillFailure.sh) and the [gatling test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/src/gatling/scala/scenarios/BasicSimulation.scala)
+If the rate of successful calls is greater than 90% the test will be repeated with user count raised by 100 until the service becomes unresponsive. <mark>What does 'unresponsive' mean in numbers?</mark> For further details please the [script that executes the load test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/runTillFailure.sh) and the [gatling test](https://github.com/fkohl04/framework-performance/blob/main/performancetest/src/gatling/scala/scenarios/BasicSimulation.scala)